awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If you specify targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance\.
 If you specify targets using IP addresses, you can route traffic to an instance using any private IP address from one or more network interfaces\.
 This enables multiple applications on an instance to use the same port\.
 Each network interface can have its own security group\.

 If the target type of your target group is `lambda`, you can register a single Lambda function\.
 When the load balancer receives a request for the Lambda function, it invokes the Lambda function\.
 For more information, see [Lambda functions as targets](lambda-functions.md)\.

+## IP address type<a name="target-group-ip-address-type"></a>

+When creating a new target group, you can select the IP address type of your target group\.
+This controls the IP version used to communicate with targets and check their health status\.

+Application Load Balancers support both IPv4 and IPv6 target groups\.
+The default selection is IPv4\.

+**Considerations**
++ All IP addresses within a target group must have the same IP address type\.
+For example, you can't register an IPv4 target with an IPv6 target group\.
++ IPv6 target groups can only be used with `dualstack` load balancers\.
++ IPv6 target groups only support IP type targets\.

 ## Protocol version<a name="target-group-protocol-version"></a>